astronomer/airflow-guides/guides/airflow-great-expectations.md

 By default, a Great Expectations task will run validation and raise an `AirflowException` if any of the tests fail.
 To override this behavior and continue running even if tests fail, set the `fail_task_on_validation_failure` flag to `false`.

-For more information about possible parameters and examples, see the [README in the provider repository](https://github.com/great-expectations/airflow-provider-great-expectations), and the [example DAG in the provider package](https://registry.astronomer.io/dags/example-great-expectations-dag).
+For more information about possible parameters and examples, see the [README in the provider repository](https://github.com/great-expectations/airflow-provider-great-expectations) and the [example DAG in the provider package](https://registry.astronomer.io/dags/example-great-expectations-dag).

 ## Use Case: Great Expectations BigQuery Operator

-The [`GreatExpectationsBigQueryOperator`](https://registry.astronomer.io/providers/great-expectations/modules/greatexpectationsbigqueryoperator) allows you to run Great Expectation suites directly on tables in BigQuery, or on a subset of data chosen by a SQL query.
+The [`GreatExpectationsBigQueryOperator`](https://registry.astronomer.io/providers/great-expectations/modules/greatexpectationsbigqueryoperator) allows you to run Great Expectation suites directly on tables in BigQuery or on a subset of data chosen by an SQL query.
 The test suites are stored in Google Cloud Storage, so the entire process can run in the cloud.

-Assuming you already have Airflow running in an Astronomer deployment in this directory, follow these steps to get the DAG working:
+Assuming you already have Airflow running in an Astronomer deployment, follow these steps to run the example DAG:

-1. Under `Admin -> Connections` in the Airflow UI, add a new connection with `Conn ID` as `google_cloud_default`.
+1. In the Airflow UI, go to **Admin** > **Connections** and add a new connection with `Conn ID` set to `google_cloud_default`.
-2. Set the connection type to `Google Cloud`; this connection comes with the Astronomer Airflow distribution.
+2. Set the connection type to `Google Cloud`.
+This connection type comes with the Astronomer Airflow distribution.
 3. A GCP key associated with a service account that has access to BigQuery and Google Cloud Storage is needed.
 For more information generating a key, [follow the instructions in this guide](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
 The key can either be added as a path via the `Keyfile Path` field, or the JSON contents can be directly copied and pasted into the `Keyfile JSON` field.
 In the case of the `Keyfile Path`, a relative path is allowed, and if using Astronomer, the recommended path is under the `include/` directory, as Docker will mount all files and directories under it.
 Make sure the file name is included in the path.
 4. Add the project ID to the `Project ID` field.
 5. Scopes should be left blank, and filling the field in can result in token errors with Google Auth.